Blue Flag beaches in Ontario

 Port Stanley Beach | Ontario's Southwest

-The following Ontario beaches have met the highest standards for a Blue Flag for the current swimming season.
+The following Ontario beaches have met the highest standards for Blue Flag certification for the current swimming season.

-The Swim Guide is a comprehensive source for beach information and water quality.
-Download the app to search for Ontario beaches.
+The Swim Guide is a comprehensive source of beach information and water quality data.
+Download the app to search for more Ontario beaches.

 Greater Toronto Area